nzuzomalinga/Skateparks/README.md

-### Find Skateparks Using OpenStreet View's open source API
+### Find Skateparks Using OpenStreetMap's open source API

 Fun side project for a google maps alternative.